grumpit/data-engineering/README.markdown

 ### Data Model

 I set up the data model in such a way that if desired in the future, revenue could easily be broken down by purchaser or merchant in addition to by file that has been uploaded.
-I made sure to avoid ambiguous column names where applicable (i.e. 'quantity' on the purchases table instead of 'count'; changed my initial 'filename' on the uploads table to 'file' when I remembered carrierwave has an internal method called `filename` that it uses)
+I made sure to avoid ambiguous column names where applicable (i.e. `quantity` on the purchases table instead of `count`; changed my initial `filename` on the uploads table to `file` when I remembered carrierwave has an internal method called `filename` that it uses)